 INSTRUCTION: To be accomplished for all persons/households and organizations/institution with affected assets (i.e., structures, crops, trees, and land) located within the Right-of-Way (ROW) for specific Project components.

-Survey Code of AP/AH:
+Survey Code of AP/AH: our roj ooud or / ii // ii ii

 I. Location of the affected asset of the affected person (AP), affected household (AH), institution or organization